solid-pixel/uhf-server-docker/README.md

 - **Port mapping:** change `8000:8000` to `YOUR_PORT:8000` in `docker-compose.yml` to use a different external port
 - **Auto-restart:** enabled via `restart: unless-stopped` in `docker-compose.yml`
 - **Health checks:** container health is monitored every 30s via `/server/stats` endpoint
+- **Recordings folder:** override only the recordings directory by uncommenting `./uhf-recordings:/var/lib/uhf-server/recordings` in `docker-compose.yml` (optional; in addition to the main data mount)

 ---